mg979/vim-yanktools/README.md

 The main concept is to have a dedicated stack, where yanks and deletions can be stored and later accessed, so to have a "clipboard history" in vim.

-The main difference between this and other plugins of this kind, is that saving yanks and deletions in the stack isn't an automatic process, at least by default.

-Adding a new item (yank or deletion) to the yank stack is the result of
-either:
+There are differences between this and other plugins of this kind.
+Here you have a main yank stack where text is not saved automatically with each yank, but manually:

-* a yank/deletion performed with a specific mapping
+* yanks/deletions performed with specific mappings
 * saving a register directly in the stack

-* enabling the _recording mode_, that allows automatic addition to the stack
+There is also a small automatic stack, where yanked text is recorded automatically, but it's small in size (10 items by default).
+Yanks that are selected from this stack are also transferred to the main stack.

 ----------------------------------------------------------------------------